sage-code/maj/README.md

 Maj has a humble purpose, and is not.

-1. a scientific language;
-1. a superior language;
 1. a cryptic language;
 1. a mystic language;
 1. a secret language;